ReForge-Mode/Radish_Tools_Phoneme_Extractor/README.md

 This repo contains only the Phoneme Extractor tools from **Radish Modding Tools** made by Witcher 3 modding community.
 It was originally made by **rmemr**.
 I am mirroring the build version for ease of download for those who just want to use the Phoneme Extractor tool.

-I highly recommend everyone to check out the full pack!
+I highly recommend everyone to check out the full modding tools.
+This community is amazing!
 - Full Radish Tools here: https://www.nexusmods.com/witcher3/mods/3620?tab=description
 - Phoneme Extractor Repo: https://codeberg.org/rmemr/w3.phoneme-extractor